 After a full day and a half exploring Carlsbad Caverns National Park and the nearby Guadalupe Mountains National Park, we drove to El Paso stopping at Hueco Tanks State Park.
 Sadly instead of enjoying the mountains and exploring El Paso, we spent most of our time in El Paso in Urgent Care getting some antibiotics and at our hotel, Embassy Suites by Hilton El Paso.

 Stopping at Hueco Tanks State Park was a total afterthought for our family.
-We were trying to escape thunderstorms forecasted up by Guadalupe Mountains decided to drive on to El Paso.
-Based on our experience, it’s best to come to Hueco Tanks prepared with some knowledge about the park and its purpose.
-Due to damage done to the petroglyphs and pictographs in the 1980s and 1990s, an educational video is required for all visitors to instill a sense of respect for the history and the land.
+We were trying to escape thunderstorms forecasted up by Guadalupe Mountains .
+So, we decided to drive on to El Paso.
+Based on our experience, it’s best to come to Hueco Tanks prepared with some knowledge about the park.
+Due to damage done to the petroglyphs and pictographs in the 1980s and 1990s, an educational video is required for all visitors.
+The purpose of the video is to instill a sense of respect for the history and the land.
 Also, much of the park is now only available via guided tour on specific dates.
-I would highly recommend a guided program if one is available – I personally found it challenging to identify the historic pictographs on the rocks even though helpful volunteers in the information center had explained where to look.
+I would highly recommend a guided program if one is available.
+I personally found it challenging to identify the historic pictographs on the rocks.

-The historic pictographs and hiking opportunities are actually not the most popular reason for visiting Hueco Tanks; most visitors come to the park to climb.
+The historic pictographs and hiking opportunities are actually not the most popular reason for visiting Hueco Tanks.
+Most visitors come to the park to climb.
 My kids were no exception.
 There are several shaded picnic areas beside walled of rock naturally notched with child-sized foot and hand holes.
-After I finished scouting out the rocks for snakes and other dangers, my kids climbed and scampered over the rocks for hours.
-Both Hueco Tanks State Park and Franklin Mountains State Park in El Paso have junior ranger activity booklets and patches for children to earn.
+After I finished scouting out the rocks for snakes and other dangers, my kids scampered over the rocks for hours.
+Both Hueco Tanks State Park and Franklin Mountains State Park in El Paso have junior ranger activity booklets.

 We took a bit of a detour to reach White Sands National Monument on our way west out of El Paso.
 From White Sands we drove to Deming, New Mexico – and stopped at our hotel, Best Western Deming Southwest Inn.
 Rather than spend the evening watching cartoons and wishing the outdoor hotel pool was open, we made a quick trip to City of Rocks State Park about a half hour outside the city.

-Our day at White Sands National Monument and later City of Rocks State Park outside of Deming was as relaxed and playful as life gets on a fast-paced road trip.
-My kids loved pretending that the maze-like boulder piles at the state park were their “homes” and I enjoyed photographing the low light over the strangely shaped rocks.
+Our day at White Sands National Monument and later City of Rocks State Park outside of Deming was as relaxed and playful as life gets on a fast-paced Southwest road trip itinerary.
+My kids loved pretending that the maze-like boulder piles at the state park were their “homes.”
+I enjoyed photographing the low light over the strangely shaped rocks.
 City of Rocks is a popular place for RVs to park and camp; the sites are cleverly tucked into the rocks which protect them from the gusty desert winds.
 I can only imagine bringing a group of families here and letting the kids run off to play one epic game of hide and seek.

-Want to extend your road trip even further into New Mexico?
+Want to extend your American Southwest road trip even further into New Mexico?
 Check out Trekaroo’s Top 10 Things for Families to Do in New Mexico

 A Hidden Gem Southeastern Arizona – Chiricahua National Monument